Is there any good in incessant testing?

 A fifth-grader who needs the math questions read to her because she can’t read, a class of pre-kindergarteners who are told that if they don’t pass the test they can’t go into kindergarten, an entire 3rd grade class given a practice test which was mainly to have them practice to sit still and quietly for 90 minutes?
 Why?
 I have yet to meet an educator who is happy with the glut of standardized testing that passes as education.
 I have never met a student that gained anything useful from taking tests that test nothing.

 My years as an educator have given me a front row seat to the decline of academic ability since the days of No Child Left Behind.
-In my soon-to-be published book Stupid Schools, Stupid Students: Get Smart, I intersperse a sampling of the awful work submitted by college level students with commentary about the American public school system.
+In my book Stupid Schools, Stupid Students: Get Smart, I intersperse a sampling of the awful work submitted by college level students with commentary about the American public school system.
 I argue that standardized testing serves no good purpose.

 What is revealed is the harm testing does, not just to students, but to teachers, parents and more broadly to society as a whole.
 Segregating students by race and income is as much the norm now as it was in the years before integration.
 Lacy-Shitama points out these divisions that are obvious to everyone within the school system.

 One thing that students from all backgrounds share is the stress and pressure which they are subject to with the onslaught of high-stakes testing.
 The emotional burden on students is bad enough, but they are also well aware that the tests they are forced to take are equally detesting to the teachers and school staff.